spiderlory/DreamsFPSProject/README.md

 The architecture was designed to be scalable and easily extendable, with modular components that can be enabled or disabled per weapon, and support for both first- and third-person perspectives. extend.

 # Animations

-## Blend Tree simulation
+## Blend Tree Simulation
-The tools given in dreams did not account for blending between different animation, something that is fundamental for an fps to feel smooth to play.
-Using the internal logic, I managed to simulate a blend tree using timers.
-Thanks to this system I managed to create extremely fluent transitions between different weapon's states with no interruption or artifacts.
+The tools provided in Dreams did not support blending between different animations, which is fundamental for an FPS to feel smooth and responsive.
+Using the internal logic system, I managed to simulate a blend tree using timers.
+Thanks to this system, I was able to create extremely smooth transitions between different weapon states with no interruptions or visual artifacts.

-## Shared parametric animations
+## Shared Parametric Animations
-In the game there is a thermometer that limits how much things can be put inside a scene.
-Animations in particular are extremely resource heavy so it was not feasable to create multiple animations for each weapon.
-To increase the maximum number of weapons, I decided to create a framework with shared parametric animations.
-The framework manages all weapons animations related to: walk, run, recoil and camera movement and each one can be customized by setting different intensity parameters.
-With this approach I managed to reduce by a lot the cost of a single weapon.
-Not only that, with this system each new weapon only needs to set a keyframe for the idle, ads, run and stowed states without any need to create timelines to manage animations.
-This made adding a new gun extremely easy and scalable.
-I also added the possibility to disable the automatic animations and add custom animations for a specific weapon.
+Dreams includes a “thermometer” system that limits how many elements can be placed inside a scene.
+Animations, in particular, are extremely resource-heavy, so it was not feasible to create multiple animations for each weapon.

+To increase the maximum number of supported weapons, I designed a framework based on shared parametric animations.
+The framework manages all weapon-related animations such as walk, run, recoil, and camera movement, and each one can be customized by setting different intensity parameters.

+With this approach, I significantly reduced the resource cost of a single weapon.
+Additionally, with this system, each new weapon only needs to define keyframes for the idle, ADS, run, and stowed states, without requiring custom timelines to manage animations.

+This made adding a new weapon extremely easy and scalable.

+I also added the possibility to disable the automatic animation system and implement fully custom animations for specific weapons when needed.

+# Mechanics

+## Weapon Swap and Modular Weapon System

+## Recoil and Accuracy/Weapon Spread

+## Parametric Weapon Firing Module

+### Custom Improved Timer

+## Shooting Mode

+# Mechanics

+## Modular Weapon Architecture

+## Parametric Weapon Firing Module
+### Custom High-Precision Timer

+## Weapon Swap System

+## Recoil & Accuracy System

+## Animation Framework
+- Blend tree simulation
+- Shared parametric animations

+## Future Improvements
+- Ammunition system
+- Physics-based projectile refinement
+- Extended third-person support